 This is up to you. iVisa gives you three options regarding the processing speed of your application.
 Therefore, you are free to choose the one that best suits your needs.
 Here is what you can opt for:

-- Standard processing – you receive your Angola eVisa within 6 days
+- Standard processing – you receive your Angola eVisa within 6 business days

-- Rush processing – your application is processed within 4 days
+- Rush processing – your application is processed within 4 business days

-- Super Rush processing – it takes 48 hours for your eVisa to be ready
+- Super Rush processing – it takes 2 business days for your eVisa to be ready

 How much does it cost to apply for an Angola eVisa?